How to Find Use Cases from Business Process (BPMN)?

 Notation Description

 BPMN start event Start event - The beginning of a process.
 Triggers can be defined to tell readers in what situation the process will be triggered.
-For example, when an Email is received/when it is Monday morning/when an error has occurred.
+For example, when an Email is received, when it is Monday morning, or when an error has occurred.

 BPMN end event End event - The end of a process.
 A result can be defined to tell readers what will happen when the process ends.
-For example, to issue a signal/to produce an error, etc.
+For example, to issue a signal, or to produce an error.

-In this tutorial, we are not going to focus heavily on BPD nor business process modeling.
-If you want to learn more about BPMN, BPD or business process modeling, please read the tutorial Introduction to BPMN Part I to IV.
+In this tutorial, we are not going to focus heavily on BPDs or business process modeling.
+If you want to learn more about BPMN, BPDs, or business process modeling, please read the tutorial Introduction to BPMN Part I to IV.

-Use case modeling refers to the technique of capturing high level user requirements using UML use case diagram.
-Use case model is designed for software or system designer, not for business people.
+Use case modeling refers to the technique of capturing high-level user requirements using a UML use case diagram.
+A use case model is designed for software or system designers, not for business people.

 06-use-case-diagram-sample